The History of the 192nd Tank Battalion

 On April 8, 1942, General King sent his staff officers to meet with the Japanese for terms of surrender.
 One of the jeeps was driven by a member of the battalion.
 The white flags on the jeeps were extra bedding from A Company.

-That evening the order "CRASH" was given.
+At 6:45 in the morning, the order "CRASH" was given.
 Upon hearing it, most of the tankers destroyed their tanks and other equipment before surrendering to the Japanese.
 It was on the morning of April 9, 1942, that many of the members of the battalion became Prisoners of War.
 Having heard that the Japanese were looking for them, they stripped their uniforms of anything that indicated they were tankers.

 Some of the soldiers wondered what people at home would think of them because of this.
 Others escaped to the Island of Corregidor to fight on for another month.
 Three joined the guerillas.
 Two of the three would be killed by the Japanese, while the surviving man spent the entire war as a guerilla fighting the Japanese.
 The rest made their way to Mariveles at the southern tip of Bataan.
 It was there that they started what became known as the Bataan Death March.